lineality/cs-computer-science-curriculum/README.md

 - Documentation in Code
 - Naming Variables
 - Readable vs. Terse
+- communication and tested code vs. 'uniqueness' and plagiarism fetishism

 ## Coding as A Team or Distributed 'Project'
 - SCRUM